 - Wash your hands after using the toilet and before handling food.

-- Keep away from others during your illness.
+- Avoid close contact with others during your illness.

 - Wash your hands after using the toilet, before handling different foods, after touching animals, and before eating.